mephistoshadow/group_match_web_app/README.md

 - Standard user: username *user*, password *user*
 - Admin user: username *admin*, password *admin*

-The *Create an Account* link redirects to the sign-up page, which is not implemented for this phase due to the need for server calls.
+The *Create an Account* link redirects to the sign-up page, which is not implemented completely for this phase due to the need for server calls.

+### SignUP
+User can type their user name, email address, password,and their name to sign up for our website.
+After user click the sign up button.
+His information is stored.
+Then we can go admin's page to see the new added user.

 ### How to Navigate